65+ Red Hex Codes To Add Spice To Your Website & Designs!

 Primary Red Color Swatch

-True red or primary red is the most intense shade of red there because it contains no green or blue.
+True red or primary red is the most intense shade of red because it contains no green or blue.
 By changing the red values or adding different amounts of green and blue, you can change the color to suit you.

 True Red / Primary Red